In such a crowded and competitive job market, finding and engaging top talent can be a never-ending quest.

 - Will set you apart from your competitors

-- A better Return on Investment (ROI)
+- Provides better Return on Investment (ROI)

-Starting from promoting your client company as a desirable place to work to laying the groundwork in providing candidate feedback if they are not selected for a role, it’s the small things that add up.
+Starting from promoting your client as a desirable place to work to laying the groundwork in providing candidate feedback if they are not selected for a role, it’s ALWAYS the small things that add up.

-1. Job Application
+1. Job application

-Whether it’s through your social media platforms or your careers site, a job application that is unnecessarily lengthy will poorly affect your candidate experience.
+Whether it’s through your social media platforms or your careers site, a job advertisement that is unnecessarily lengthy will poorly affect your candidate experience.

 It’s the same on a candidate’s end as well.
 How are they supposed to trust a recruitment agency that offers no communication?

 Time and again, candidates keep mentioning how all they want from recruiters is better and prompt communication.

 The best way to go about this would be to set up automated email sequences or a text message system that updates candidates on the latest developments regarding their job applications.

-3. Interview Process
+3. Interview process

-2. Update Candidates on the Status of Their Application
+2. Update candidates on the status of their application

 Did a candidate apply for a job with your agency?
 Awesome!
 Now, you have a responsibility to—